-As part of the Plan process, on December 18, 2020, San Joaquin County held a needs assessment meeting (public hearing).
-Due to COVID-19 restrictions, the meeting was held "virtually".
-These discussions introduced the public to the Action Plan and solicited input on the level of need for various types of housing, community, and economic development improvements, and answered questions related to this years' Action Plan.
+As part of the Plan process, on December 15, 2022, San Joaquin County held a needs assessment meeting (public hearing.
+To accommodate as many persons as possible, the meeting was held "virtually".
+These discussions introduced the public to the Action Plan and solicited input on the level of need for various types of housing, community, and economic development improvements, and answered questions related to this years Action Plan.